 Handing out gifts

 Before Your Visit from Santa Claus

-Plan and stay in touch with Santa before the day arrives so your home visit is a guaranteed success.
+Plan and stay in touch with Santa before the day arrives so your home visit is a success.

 Talk with your Santa Claus

 Your home visit with Santa is not his first sleigh ride, and he often has a wealth of tips and ideas that can help you.
 Every family has traditions and preferences, so let Santa know what you’d like to include in your home visit.
 Call, chat, and finalize your plans before the season is too busy.